Graduate Faculty Rules and Regulations

 C. The petitions and accompanying evidence of the candidates who are recommended for membership by the Membership Committee shall be made available to the members of the graduate faculty at least three days prior to the date of the membership election.

-D. Graduate Faculty members shall be reviewed every six years after the initial appointment and every five years thereafter by the Membership Committee in order to ascertain whether the member is continuing to be active in graduate work.
-The name of a member who, in the opinion of the membership committee, has ceased to meet the requirements as described in Section III.C.3a-c shall be submitted to the Graduate Faculty President with the recommendation that their membership not be renewed provided the member in question does not withdraw their application before the membership election ballot is distributed.
+D. Graduate Faculty members shall be reviewed six years after the initial appointment and every five years thereafter by the Membership Committee in order to ascertain whether the member is continuing to be active in graduate work.
+The name of a member who, in the opinion of the membership committee, has ceased to meet the requirements as described in Section III.C.3a-c shall be submitted to the President of Graduate Faculty with the recommendation that their membership not be renewed provided the member in question does not withdraw their application before the membership election ballot is distributed.

-2. The Membership Committee, Graduate Council advocate, and the Graduate Faculty President will meet to consider the rebuttal to reach a final decision.
+2. The Membership Committee, Graduate Council advocate, and the President of Graduate Faculty will meet to consider the rebuttal to reach a final decision.
 The recommendation from this group will then be forwarded to the member being considered for renewal and that member's Department Chair no later than five working days before the membership election ballot is distributed.

 E. All voting pertaining to the membership of individuals in the Graduate Faculty shall be by secret ballot.